atom/flight-manual.atom.io/content/getting-started/sections/updating-atom.md

 Atom will check for updates automatically every 4 to 6 hours, but you can also update manually.
 To perform a manual update:

-1. Click on "Help"
+1. Click on "Help" at the top of the Atom window.
-2. Click on "Check for Update"
+2. Click on "Check for Update".
 3. Atom will begin to update if there are any updates available.
-Otherwise you will see a small window confirming no updates are available.

 #### Updating Atom in macOS

 Atom will check for updates automatically every 4 to 6 hours, but you can also update manually.
 To perform a manual update:

-1. Click on "Atom (Beta)"
+1. Click on "Atom" in the top-left section of the Atom application.
-2. Click on "Check for Updates"
+2. Click on "Check for Update".
-3.
+3. Atom will begin to update if there are any updates available.

 #### Updating Atom in Linux